fuzziqersoftware/newserv/README.md

 - PSO PC and PSOBB are not well-tested and likely will disconnect when clients try to use unimplemented features.
 Only GC is known to be stable and mostly complete.
 - Patches currently are platform-specific but not version-specific.
 This makes them quite a bit harder to use properly.
 - Find a way to silence audio in RunDOL.s.
 Some old DOLs don't reset audio systems at load time and it's annoying to hear the crash buzz when the GC hasn't actually crashed.
+- Implement private lobbies, and add a way to make games persistent.

 ## Usage